 Hardwood Floors

-You may be wanting to know exactly the long-term maintenance involved.
-Don’t be very hasty in getting rid of or covering hardwood flooring.
-Both you and your tenants can relish and admire the beauty of a hardwood floor, and it could even help give your property values a boost.
-Just happily think of all the carpet cleaning you can avoid after each move-out.
+You may be ascertaning only about the long-term maintenance involved.
+Don’t be very quick to dispose of or cover up hardwood flooring.
+Both you and your tenants can actually like and enjoy the beauty of a hardwood floor, and it may even hugely help boost your property values.
+Just think of all the carpet cleaning you can shun or avoid after each move-out.

 Exposed Beams and Mantels

-In the same manner, if your property has wooden mantels or exposed ceiling beams, reassess just before clearing or painting over them.
-Natural wood features continue to be very accepted by homeowners and renters and add on a homely and warm feeling to any room.
-Refinish a wooden mantel or leave your rustic wood beams the same, furnishing and lending a really charming farmhouse feel that will individualize and help your rental to stand out.
+In the same vein, if your property has wooden mantels or exposed ceiling beams, think twice before removing or painting over them.
+Natural wood features continue to be quite popular with homeowners and renters and add a warm beauty and charm to any room.
+Refinish a wooden mantel or just leave your rustic wood beams the same, giving a charming farmhouse feel that will massively distinguish your rental.

 Millwork, Arches, and Pocket Doors

-Older homes, primarily those built before the turn of the twentieth century, mostly have unique design features like peculiar crown molding, arched doorways, pocket doors, and even medallions and other trim on the ceilings and walls.
-Though such features may not sound like they have a place in modern architecture, think again!
-Such unique details are trendy and in demand lately, which will only enhance your rental property’s appeal.
+Older homes, most importantly those created before the turn of the twentieth century, largely have unique design features such as distinctive crown molding, arched doorways, pocket doors, and even medallions and other trim on the ceilings and walls.
+Even while such attributes may not seem to have a place in modern architecture, think again!
+Unique details like that are trendy and in demand again, which will only add to your rental property’s appeal.

 Stained Glass

-Another exceptional aspect commonly seen in older homes is stained glass.
-The popularity of stained glass windows has come and gone over the decades, and several people will oftentimes find it hideous.
-Though that doesn’t point out you should remove it.
-Colored glass panes help improve light in dark spaces while providing privacy.
-Furthermore, you can always decide to move the stained glass panes to a less prominent place in the house, such as a bathroom window.
-This will frequently preserve the home’s unique style and history while helping your rental appeal to a wide range of renters.
+One other unique feature often found in older homes is stained glass.
+Stained glass windows have massive changes in their popularity over the years, and while some people indeed might not be fans at all, others find them quite charming.
+With that said that doesn’t actually mean you should tear them out.
+Colored glass panes help add light to dark spaces while sustaining privacy.
+Furthermore, you can always move the stained glass panes to a less noticeable place in the house, for instance, a bathroom window.
+This will hugely help preserve the home’s unique style and history while permitting you to appeal to a wide range of renters.

 Banquettes and Butler Pantries

-After decades of homes built without utility rooms and built-in features, demand for these useful elements has come back stronger than ever.
-Thus, if your older rental home has a butler pantry (small room next to the kitchen) or banquettes (built-in bench seating), you should look into holding on to them.
-Homeowners and renters alike adore the utility and convenience of built-ins, while a butler pantry makes a great coffee station, work, or storage area.
+After several decades of homes built without utility rooms and built-in features, the order and demand for these valuable elements has come back stronger than ever.
+Thus, if your older rental home has a butler pantry (small room next to the kitchen) or banquettes (built-in bench seating), you should really think about keeping them.
+Homeowners and renters alike relish the utility and convenience of built-ins, while a butler pantry makes an excellent coffee station, work, or storage area.

-Planning a rental property renovation is often a real challenge and sometimes with a lot of complex issues.
-But really, it’s essential not to overlook the appeal of your property’s unique details.
-Rather than trying to get rid of them, working with them can be very helpful to building character, charm, and value to your property.
+Planning a rental property renovation is always a real challenge, even a nuisance.
+Moreover, it’s essential not to fail to notice the appeal of your property’s unique details.
+Rather than trying to dispose of them, working with them can be very essential to significantly adding character, charm, and value to your property.

-Would you be willing to learn more about creating a rental property that tenants will desire?
-Trust the local experts at Real Property Management Realevate Specialists.
-You can call us at 858-997-2100 or 951-461-0100 or contact us online.
+Would you like to understand more about creating a rental property that tenants will love?
+You can rely on the local experts at Real Property Management Realevate Specialists.
+Call us at 858-997-2100/951-461-0100 or contact us online.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.